fupslot/kong-opa-pass/README.md

 ## Example

-TODO: provide an example how to configure KONG + OPA using this plugin.
-Perhaps reference to another repo.
+Reference to [opa-pass-example](https://github.com/fupslot/kong-opa-example) repo to see it work.

 ## Author